tugberkugurlu/go-bloggy/web/posts/2020/2020-09-25_19-18-00_redis-cluster-benefits-of-sharding-and-how-it-works.md

 </pre>
 </p>

 <p>So, hash tags are great, and we should use them all the time, right?
 Not so fast!
 This approach can make a notable positive impact on the latency of your application, and resource utilization of your redis nodes.
 However, there is a drawback here which might be a big worry for you depending on your load and data distribution: the Hot Shard problem (a.k.a.
 Hot Key problem).
-In our use case, this can be a significant problem when certain cities hold way more coffee shops than the others, or the access to certain cities are significantly higher even if the data sizes are the same.
+In our use case for instance, this can be a significant problem when certain cities hold way more coffee shops than the others, or the access for certain cities are significantly higher even if the data sizes are the same.
 I will leave <a href="http://highscalability.com/blog/2010/10/15/troubles-with-sharding-what-can-we-learn-from-the-foursquare.html">this super informative post</a> from 2010 here, which is about one of the Foursquare outages.
 You will quickly realise after reading <a href="https://web.archive.org/web/20131114075609/http://blog.foursquare.com/2010/10/05/so-that-was-a-bummer/">the post-mortem</a> that it was caused by the exact same problem.</p>

 <p>
 Hash tags is a tool that can help you, but there is unfortunately no magic bullet here.
 You need to understand your use case, data distribution, and test different setups to understand what might work for you the best.